-The Trust and School website is an important information channel in these situations.
+Our website is an important information channel in these situations.
 Any decision to close will be taken as early in the day as possible, or if feasible notification will be provided the evening before.
-This will involve putting an announcement on the website, leaving an appropriate message on the school answerphone, and emailing/texting parents and staff.
+This will involve putting an announcement on the website, leaving an appropriate message on the school answerphone, and emailing parents and staff.
 HEART FM Radio will also be used as a means of communication.
 The school Twitter Feed (@AvonwoodHead) and official Facebook page will also post updates.

 Closure during the school day

 Safe and speedy dismissal of pupils in the event of an emergency closure depends on the school and parents working in partnership.
 Parents should provide the school with any specific instructions in respect of their child should the school require to close during the day.
 Parents are required to give the school emergency contact numbers.
 It is parent’s responsibility to keep this information up to date with the school office.
 In the event of a school closure parents will be contacted and asked to collect their children as soon as possible.